Adrian Meronk: Professional career

 Meronk turned professional after the 2016 Eisenhower Trophy.
 He played on the Challenge Tour in 2017 and was runner-up in the Ras Al Khaimah Golf Challenge, losing in a playoff to Jens Dantorp.
 He finished the season 30th in the rankings.
 He played on the Challenge Tour again in 2018, finishing 48th in the rankings with just one top-10 finish.

 Meronk had a good start to the 2019 Challenge Tour season.
 He was tied for 7th place in his first two events and then solo 3rd in the D+D Real Czech Challenge.
 In September he had his first Challenge Tour win in the Open de Portugal, finishing two strokes ahead of Sebastián García Rodríguez.
 He finished the 2019 season 5th in the Challenge Tour Rankings to gain a place on the 2020 European Tour.

 Meronk held the 54-hole lead at the Alfred Dunhill Championship in November 2020, but a final round 76 saw him drop into a share of second place; 4 shots behind eventual winner, Christiaan Bezuidenhout.

 In July 2022, Meronk won the Horizon Irish Open to become the first Pole to win on the European Tour.
 He played the final four holes in 4-under-par to beat Ryan Fox by three shots.
 In December 2022, Meronk won his second title on the European Tour at the ISPS Handa Australian Open in by five shots over Adam Scott.

+In May 2023, Meronk won the DS Automobiles Italian Open at the Marco Simone Golf and Country Club in Rome.
+He shot a final-round 69 to win by one shot ahead of Romain Langasque.
+With this win and Meronk's consistent play on the European Tour in 2022 and 2023, it put him in contention to qualify for the Ryder Cup team in September 2023.
+Meronk ultimately finished fifth on the European points list at the end of qualification at the Omega European Masters and missed out on automatically qualifying.
+He was also not selected as a wildcard pick, despite winning at the venue in which the Ryder Cup was played.
+A month later, Meronk won the Estrella Damm N.A.
+Andalucía Masters in Spain, shooting 66-66 over the weekend to win by one shot ahead of Matti Schmid.

+Meronk signed with LIV Golf, joining Cleeks GC as part of the 2024 LIV Golf League.